The S.S.

 the Rhône department

-and the Auvergne-Rhône Alpes region.
+and the Auvergne-Rhône-Alpes region.
 We are

 nearing the confluence of the Rhône and Saône rivers.
+Pont de l'Universite bridge @ Christie

 of cobblestone streets, exploring the secret passageways called Traboules.
 During the 19th century these passages